 Getting There

-Contact the tour operators in town to go caving.
+Contact the tour operators in town to schedule a caving excursion.

-Travel Tips: All caves are on private property and each has only one tour company authorized to lead expeditions.
+All caves are on private property and each has only one tour company authorized to lead expeditions.
 It is illegal to go on your own.
-Check the quality of safety equipment.
+Be sure to check the quality of the safety equipment.

-Price Description: Prices depend on which cave and are set by the municipality; they begin at about $13.
+Prices depend on which cave you decide to spelunk and are set by the municipality.
+Prices begin at around $13.

 Relative price: Mid-Range

-Other extreme sports, like rappelling in waterfalls, hydrospeeding, paragliding and rafting; visiting colonial towns Barichara, Guane and Curití; Parque Natural El Gallineral, Parque Nacional Chicamocha
+Other extreme sports, like rappelling in waterfalls, hydro speeding, paragliding and rafting are available.
+While in town, take time to visit the colonial towns of Barichara, Guane and CuritĂ.
+Parque Natural El Gallineral and Parque Nacional Chicamocha are also worth a visit.

 Currencies accepted